- What are Scholarly Concentrations, and how do I learn more about each?

 - Do I need a deliverable?

-- The only deliverable you need to complete is a reflection paper at the end of your summer project (due in September when you return).
+The only deliverable you need to complete is a reflection paper or abstract at the end of your summer project (due in September when you return).
 If you receive extra funding or a scholarship, there may be requirements to fulfill that which are separate from your reflection paper.
-Many students join publications, write abstracts, or create posters based on their project but this is entirely up to you and not required for scholarly concentrations.
+Many students join publications, write abstracts, or create posters based on their project, but this is entirely up to you and not required for scholarly concentrations.